Kvvvvvvvvv/OrganChain_Web2/README.md

 1. Click "Connect MetaMask" on the login page
 2. Approve the connection in MetaMask
 3. The wallet address will be used to verify hospital registration on the blockchain

+### Web3 Frontend Integration

+The platform includes a dedicated Web3 integration example that allows direct interaction with the blockchain:
+1. Navigate to the "Web3 Example" page from the dashboard
+2. Connect your MetaMask wallet
+3. Add records directly to the blockchain
+4. View blockchain records in real-time

 ## Setup